- What's new for continuing students in 2015?

 Read your University email regularly

 Your University email is used for enrolment and study-related communication, so make sure you check it regularly.
-Check email online at FLO.
+If you wish to forward your Flinders emails to another email account, please follow the Student computing instructions on forwarding your email.